Inguinal and Umbilical Hernia

 Umbilical hernias appear as a bulge or swelling in the belly-button area.
 The swelling may be more noticeable when the baby cries, and may get smaller or go away when the baby relaxes.
 If your healthcare provider pushes gently on this bulge when the child is calm and lying down, it will usually get smaller or go back into the belly.

 If the hernia is not reducible, then the loop of intestine may be caught in the weakened area of abdominal muscle.
 Symptoms that may be seen when this happens include the following:

-A full, round abdomen
+A full, round belly